cypress-io/cypress-documentation/source/guides/guides/web-security.md

 Because Cypress changes its own host URL to match that of your applications, it requires that your application remain on the same superdomain for the entirety of a single test.

 If you attempt to visit two different superdomains, Cypress will error.
 Visiting subdomains works fine.
-You can visit different superdomains in *different* tests, just not the *same* test.
+You can visit different superdomains in *different* tests, but not in the *same* test.

 ```javascript
 cy.visit('https://www.cypress.io')